adamsilver/adamsilver.io-jekyll/_posts/2016-03-06-embracing-simplicity.md

 **We must stop fearing the page refresh and stop fearing white space.**

-When we trim the fat for all, and when we build these things in the right way the page refresh, something we have always had, goes unnoticed and can be responsible for some amazingly simple experiences.
+When we trim the fat for all, and when we build these things in the right way the page refresh (something we have always had) goes unnoticed and can be responsible for some amazingly simple experiences.

 And I am not saying that we should oversimplify, nor that there isn't a place for complicated.
 But if “ten” is complicated, and “one” is simple, we spend way to much time near the ten mark and I think we need to bring it closer to one at least by default.